 In practical applications, often the barcodes obtained from the input data are fed into some standard machine learning algorithm such as a convolution neural net (CNN).
-The classification obtained by such a two-step pipeline is seen to be better in practice than that obtained using either TDA or CNN by itself.
-Since the harmonic barcodes carry more refined information and have desirable properties (stability and maximizing relative essential content) it is reasonable to postulate that in a two-step pipeline feeding extra information regarding the harmonic persistent barcodes to the machine learning programs would improve the quality of the output.
+Since the harmonic barcodes carry more refined information and have desirable properties (stability and maximizing relative essential content) it is reasonable to postulate that in a two-step pipeline feeding extra information regarding the harmonic persistent barcodes to the machine learning programs could improve the quality of the output.

 We now describe a specific scenario where harmonic persistent barcodes could prove useful.
 This is an example of an application of topological data analysis in genomics where the labels of vertices are significant.